natbusa/datafaucet/README.md

   - The introductory python notebook you are reading now (main.ipynb)
   - A directory structure for code and data processing (data)
-  - The datalabframework python package (datalabframework)
+  - The dataloof python package (dataloof)
   - Configuration files (metadata.yml, \__main__.py, Makefile)

 ## Principles ##